the French flag

 What memories do you have of your studies and your teachers?

-Unfortunately, I do not have fond memories of my school years.
-Apart from a mathematics teacher in Year 10 and a literature teacher in Year 12, my schooling was a nightmare—an experience I regarded as a complete waste of time.
-However, my higher education remains a positive memory, especially marked by an unforgettable lecture by Jacques Séguéla.
+I have no fond memories of my school years.
+Apart from a mathematics teacher in Year 10 and a literature teacher in Year 12, my schooling was a nightmare, which I regarded as a complete waste of time.
+My higher education, however, remains a positive memory, notable above all for an unforgettable lecture by Jacques Séguéla.

-Fortunately, outside formal studies, I had the chance to meet or associate with remarkable philosophers and thinkers—first and foremost, my father—along with figures such as Lanza del Vasto, Jean Borella, and François Chenique.
+Fortunately, outside formal studies, I was fortunate enough to meet and spend time with remarkable philosophers and thinkers—first and foremost, my father—along with figures such as Lanza del Vasto, Jean Borella, and François Chenique.

 Which philosophical book particularly captivated you?
 Is there an author for whom you felt a true passion?

-My encounter with the work of Jean Borella was pivotal in shaping my philosophical journey.
-Self-taught up to my doctorate (in Religious Studies and Systems of Thought), I discovered within his writings, and partly absorbed, elements of philosophical method.
-More importantly, I witnessed intelligence in action—what it truly means to think—especially in the highest domains, those of metaphysics.
+My encounter with the work of Jean Borella proved pivotal to my philosophical development.
+Largely self-taught until my doctorate (in Religious Studies and Systems of Thought), I found in his writings—and gradually made my own—a sense of philosophical method.
+More than that, I witnessed intelligence in action—what it truly means to think—especially in the highest domains, those of metaphysics.

-From that point on, regardless of the undeniable intellectual capacities—far surpassing my own—of powerful thinkers such as Kant, Heidegger, Quine, Russell, Lewis, Armstrong, Derrida, or Nef, I came to see their brilliance ultimately serving a rationalist reductionism.
+From that point on, regardless of the undeniable intellectual capacities—far surpassing my own—of powerful thinkers such as Kant, Heidegger, Quine, Russell, Lewis, Armstrong, Derrida, or Nef, I came to see their brilliance as ultimately in the service of a rationalist reductionism.

 Reason alone, when reduced to the mere calculation of ideas—constrained by logic and limited to what it can perceive or conceive—stands in opposition to intelligence.
-Just as reasoning (pure calculation) differs from the understanding of reasoning, or a concept from the comprehension of that concept, so too does constructed lexical meaning differ from deeper sense and signification, which cannot be generated by mere logic.
+Just as reasoning (pure calculation) differs from the understanding of that reasoning, or a concept from genuine comprehension of it, so constructed lexical meaning differs from the deeper sense and significance that mere logic cannot generate.

-In this way, words and arguments may trap thought, whereas intelligence can set it free.
-At the boundaries of thought (metaphysics), transcending concepts is the sole path to true knowledge, even if it takes the form of nescience.
+In this way, words and arguments can ensnare thought, while intelligence can set it free.
+At the boundaries of thought (metaphysics), transcending concepts is the only path to genuine knowledge, even if that knowledge takes the form of nescience.

 Could you tell us about your works?
 What are your current projects and research interests?

 My first published book was a "synthesis" on religions, exploring their teachings through a metaphysical lens.
-In it, Christian dogmatics are placed in resonance with other faiths (Introduction to a Metaphysics of Christian Mysteries, in Comparison with Buddhist, Hindu, Islamic, Judaic, and Taoist Traditions, 2005).
+In it, Christian dogmatics are brought into dialogue with other faiths (Introduction to a Metaphysics of Christian Mysteries, in Comparison with Buddhist, Hindu, Islamic, Judaic, and Taoist Traditions, 2005).
 The exposition of doctrines received the imprimatur of the Catholic Church and was accompanied by a remarkable afterword by Jean Borella: "The Problematic of Religious Unity".

 While working on this first book, I discovered the works of Jean Borella.
-This led me to write my second published book, a synthesis of his oeuvre—over three thousand pages condensed into three hundred and fifty—covering a broad sweep of the history of philosophy, from the Presocratics to deconstructionism (Jean Borella: The Metaphysical Revolution; After Galileo, Kant, Marx, Freud, Derrida, 2006).
+This led me to write my second published book, a synthesis of his oeuvre—three thousand pages distilled into three hundred and fifty—covering a broad sweep of the history of philosophy, from the Presocratics to deconstructionism (Jean Borella: The Metaphysical Revolution; After Galileo, Kant, Marx, Freud, Derrida, 2006).

 Between 2006 and 2018, I contributed numerous articles and participated in collective volumes.
 I also published my doctoral thesis on a 19th-century metaphysician and released an Introduction to Metaphysics (2009).
 Most recently, I completed a philosophical essay on knowledge: The Metaphysics of Paradox (forthcoming).
-I have no idea how it will be received; the bibliography alone spans a thousand works.
+I have no idea how it will be received — the bibliography alone runs to a thousand works.

 All these books are featured on my website dedicated to metaphysics: Metafysikos, a site I created in 2024, where I also maintain a blog devoted to this noble discipline!

 The book also explores the physiological disjunction between the functions of procreation and pleasure, examining ancient Indian and Chinese sexual techniques alongside their modern Western counterparts (Tantra, Tao, Karezza).
-These practices are understood as addressing the body, soul, or spirit according to the cultural orientation of each tradition.
+These practices are understood as engaging body, soul, or spirit according to the cultural orientation of each tradition.

-Above all, the work highlights that intimate encounters with another person (an alter ego, in the Aristotelian sense) engage—whether potentially or actually—each level of the human tripartite structure (body, soul, and spirit).
-It suggests that alterity (otherness) is more fundamental than sexuation and that horizontal human otherness can open the way to a more radical vertical Otherness.
+Above all, the work highlights that intimate encounters with another person (an alter ego, in the Aristotelian sense) engage—potentially or actually—each level of the human tripartite structure (body, soul, and spirit).
+It suggests that alterity (otherness) is more fundamental than sexuation and that horizontal human otherness can open onto a more radical, vertical Otherness.

 Incidentally, sexual activity emerges neither as an absolute necessity (total abstinence, after all, is widespread) nor as the ultimate explanation of human nature.
-Freud himself was disappointed when his Oedipal schema—intended as a universal theory—was rendered obsolete by ethnologists' discoveries of other societies.
-Instead, sexuality appears as one of the many paths through which human beings can participate in something greater than themselves.
+Freud himself was disappointed when his Oedipal schema—intended as a universal theory—was called into question by ethnologists' discoveries of other societies.
+Instead, sexuality emerges as one of the many paths by which human beings can participate in something greater than themselves.

-> Discover other philosophical journeys in the agora...
+> Explore other philosophical journeys in the agora...